charupraneeth/nuxt-blog/content/articles/second-blog.md

 ---
-title: Second Blog Post
+title: 🥈 Second Blog Post
 description: Re-Learning how to use @nuxt/content to create a blog
-img: second-blog-post.jpg
-alt: no thing
 ---

 # Augent aquarum